The Canterbury Female Academy, Prudence Crandall, and the Black Women Students

 This signal event - which featured the work of women and men, Black and white - shaped the Burleigh family.
 Even the brothers who were too young to take an active part - Lucian, Cyrus, and George - all wrote about the Academy in their later years.
 For Charles and William, especially, their work during the Canterbury crisis became the bedrock of their antiracism and the touchstone for their careers.
 The Unionist was the only project on which these two outstanding brother-editors collaborated.

-While they are less-famed, it is equally clear that, for the other siblings the Canterbury crisis shaped their resolve.
-It also enabled all of them to understand the key role that women - white and Black - could play in the reform movements.
+While they are less-famed, it is equally clear that the anti-slavery resolve of the other siblings was shaped by the Canterbury crisis.
+It also enabled all of them to understand the key role that women - white and Black - could play in reform movements.
 None of the siblings ever lost sight of the principles and examples they imbibed from Canterbury.
 The ripple effects of the Female Academy are far greater than previous generations of scholars had perceived.

 The Role of the Burleighs in Maintaining Local Memory of the Academy